 In the video, Eacott describes two of the most prominent varieties of this problem.

 The first, and perhaps the most nefarious, is the hijacking of other people’s footage.
-This is a phenomenon that all famous creators struggle with.
 On any given day, Eacott’s footage can be seen on numerous channels besides his own, often taken out of context or being used to pit him against other prominent gamers.

-Eacott pointed out one channel in particular (which was called “Supreme” when the video was published, but is now going by “Fortnite Majesty,”) that had stolen a video of his, and edited in a clip of ultra-famous Fortnite Twitch streamer Tyler “Ninja” Blevins, to make it look like Ninja was watching and reacting to LazarBeam’s video.
+Eacott pointed out one channel in particular (which was called “Supreme” when the video was published, but is now going by “Fortnite Majesty,”) that had stolen a video of his.
+Then they edited in a clip of ultra-famous Fortnite Twitch streamer Tyler “Ninja” Blevins, to make it look like Ninja was watching and reacting to LazarBeam’s video.

 The star power and well-known rivalry between the two brought in more than 4.2 million views on the fake video.